varugasu/tessellated-ui/README.md

 `requestAnimationFrame` is called in sync with the browser’s refresh cycle.
 Each time it executes, it passes a `now: DOMHighResTimeStamp` to the `animate` function.
 This `now` represents the current high-resolution time when the frame is being rendered

 By subtracting our original `start` timestamp from `now`, we get the accurate elapsed time since the animation began.
 When we call `setTime(t), `we update the animation in a way that stays perfectly in sync with the screen refresh, making it smooth and consistent.

+# Canvas Implementation

+I have asked GPT to improve the perfomance and it suggested using `<canvas>`.
+I will leave the code on `./src/CanvasApp.tsx`, but I won't be digging deeper on it for now